-Vaitheeswaran Kovil is the holy places near Mayiladuthurai in Nagapattinam District.
-Vaitheeswaran Kovil is located 24 km from Chidambaram.
-Vaitheeswaran Kovil is famous for the Siva temple dedicated to Vaidyanatheeswarar, the healer of all diseases and his consort Thaiyalnayaki.
-Among the Navagrahas, Angaraha is worshipped here with great reverence.
-Hence this shrine is also known as Angaraha Kshetra.
+Vaitheeswaran Kovil is a holy place near Mayiladuthurai in Nagapattinam District.
+It is famous for the Shiva temple in honor of Vaidyanatheeswarar, the healer of all diseases and his consort Thaiyalnayaki.
 Jatayu, Rig Veda, Muruga and Surya worshipped the Lord here.
-This temple consist of several Mandapam and Gopuram and also navagraha(all nine planets) installed in single line which is no where in India.
+This temple consist of several Mandapam and Gopuram

-- Chevvai is son of lord shiva.
-Once lord Shiva was in deep meditation perspiration from his third eye fell on earth.
+According to history of Vaitheeswaran Kovil, Chevvai is son of shiva.
+Once Shiva was in deep meditation, perspiration from his third eye fell on earth.
 From that sweat a child was born and later on known asangaragan (chevvai).
-Chevvai Bhagavan is worshipped in the town of Vaitheeswarankoil which is also called Pullirukkuvelur.
-Rig vedam (Irukku), Jatayu (Pull), Sambadi, the Surya (Vel) are said to have worshiped Shiva here.
+Chevvai Bhagavan is worshipped in the town of Vaitheeswarankoil or Pullirukkuvelur.

-- Thirunavukkarasar was suffering from severe stomach pain.
+Thirunavukkarasar was suffering from severe stomach pain.
 At time, his sister told him to pray Lord Vaidyanatha Swamy.
-He prayed and got cured by Lord Shiva.
-From that day, he became the great devotee of Lord Shiva and sung many songs for Lord Shiva.
+Then he prayed and got cured by Lord Shiva.
+He also became a great devotee of Lord Shiva and sung many songs for Lord Shiva.

 - There is a widespread believe that when one visits here, it would remove obstacles of the delayed marriage(Chevvai dosham).
 In chevvai temple the Prasadam (Food) offered by the name of tiruchendur urundai and it is considered to be a panacea capable of many elements it is made of ashes taken out from the homa kundam in front of Subramaniya strain.